OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning an Edge Cluster
 ============================

 In this section you can check all the steps needed to deploy an **Edge Cluster**.
 This involves the FireEdge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.
+Each new provision in the OneProvision GUI creates a new OpenNebula cluster.

 .. note:: We'll be creating a metal Edge Cluster with KVM hypervisor, suitable for deploying both Virtual Machines and K8s clusters.

-An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS.
+An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS, that are suitable to be run in edge locations with a minimal footprint.
 OpenNebula provides a specification of the cluster ready to be created.

 The following resources are created in OpenNebula:

 * **Cluster**: one cluster containing all the resources is created with each provision.
 There is a one-to-one relationship between the provision and the cluster, so each provision can only have **one** cluster.
 * **Datastore**: each provision deploys two datastores, the system and the image.
+This is based on :ref:`OneStor datatores <onestor_ds>`.
 * **Host**: the user can deploy as many as he or she wants.
 They will be used to run VMs.
 * **Virtual Network**: for private networking there is a network template ready to be instantiated with the parameters the user needs.
 There is also one public network that uses the elastic drivers to pre-allocate IPs, so VMs have public connectivity.